Leukemia: Juvenile myelomonocytic

 Treatment for juvenile myelomonocytic leukemia can include splenectomy, chemotherapy, and bone marrow transplantation.

 Prognosis

-The success of treatment depends on the type of leukemia and the age of the person.
+The success of treatment depends on the type of leukemia and the person's age.
 Outcomes have improved in the developed world.
-The average five-year survival rate is 65% in the United States.
+The average five-year survival rate is 69% in the United States.
 In children under 15, the five-year survival rate is greater (60 to 85%), depending on the type of leukemia.
 In children with acute leukemia who are cancer-free after five years, the cancer is unlikely to return.

 Outcomes depend on whether it is acute or chronic, the specific abnormal white blood cell type, the presence and severity of anemia or thrombocytopenia, the degree of tissue abnormality, the presence of metastasis and lymph node and bone marrow infiltration, the availability of therapies and the skills of the health care team.
 Treatment outcomes may be better when people are treated at larger centers with greater experience.